 While at Home

-When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
+For a full night's rest during summer weather, you want a nice cool temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold when you are trying to get some rest.
+You won't have to worry about getting too hot or too cold at some point overnight.

 Other Ways to Use Less Energy: